SeleniumHQ/fluent-selenium/README.md

 fwd.div(id("formErrors").getText().shouldNotMatch("\d errors");
 ```

-As shown above, you can transparently wait for the think to become true:
+As shown above, you can transparently wait for the thing to become true:

 ```java
 fwd.div(id("foo").getText().within(secs(10)).shouldBe("1 bar");
 ```

-If used in conjunction with a within(..) expression the assertion is also retried
-subject to the advised period.
+The assertion is retried for the advised period.

 ### Others